 Redbud, arrives in a 5 gallon container (retail value with delivery of $200)

-Delivery Date: Friday, May 3rd (tentative).
+Delivery Date: Friday, May 10th for Oaks, Tentative delivery Wednesday May, 22nd for redbuds.
 Trees will be delivered by New England Nurseries.
 You will be provided with planting instructions and exact delivery date after submitting payment.

 Spring 2019 Eligibility: